breadcat/blog.minskio.co.uk/content/quotes.md

 >Hell is real.
 Heaven is not

+>Hello!
+I've just shot somebody and I did it on purpose.
+I said, I have murdered a man and I want to confess <!-- Last Action Hero -->

 >Hesitation is defeat <!-- sekiro -->

 >Hi, my name is Adobe and I'm a professional software suite <!-- dankpods -->